JnyJny/busylight/README.md

 The light selected will blink with the specified color.
 The default color is red if the user omits the color argument.
 Colors can be specified with color names and hexadecimal values.
 Both '0x' and '#' are recognized as hexidecimal number prefixes and hexadecimal values may be either three or six digits long.

+Note: Ironically, BlinkStick products cannot be configured to blink on and off
+      without software constantly updating the devices.
+If you need your BlinkStick to blink, you will need to use the `busylight serve` web API.

 Examples: